-RAE Launches Inclusive Coasts Workshops to Enhance DEIJ in Coastal Conservation Grantmaking, Project Implementation
+RAE Launches Inclusive Coasts Workshops to Enhance Access in Coastal Conservation Grantmaking, Project Implementation

-Thanks to support from the National Science Foundation (NSF), Restore America’s Estuaries (RAE) is pleased to announce the launch of two workshop series designed to assist coastal conservation organizations in recognizing and overcoming barriers related to issues of diversity, equity, inclusion, and justice (DEIJ) in grantmaking and project implementation.
+Thanks to support from the National Science Foundation (NSF), Restore America’s Estuaries (RAE) is pleased to announce the launch of two workshop series designed to assist coastal conservation organizations in recognizing and overcoming barriers related to access in grantmaking and project implementation.
 These workshops are part of RAE’s larger Inclusive Coasts Initiative

-In RAE’s work as grant facilitator, stakeholder convener, and project implementer, it has become acutely aware of the benefit of DEIJ-focused approaches to these processes.
-Likewise, other organizations in the coastal conservation community have expressed the urgent need for a greater DEIJ emphasis in grantmaking and project implementation.
+In RAE’s work as a grant facilitator, stakeholder convener, and project implementer, it has become acutely aware of the benefit of access-focused approaches to these processes.
+Likewise, other organizations in the coastal conservation community have expressed the urgent need for greater access in grantmaking and project implementation.

 Click here to receive updates on how you can participate